The course of the war will determine the fate of the economy and the housing market

 Refugees have brought extra demand

 The developers, or the supply side, are in trouble.
 On the other hand, demand has expanded significantly in the form of refugees who have come to Estonia.
-Some of the war refugees from Ukraine come to friends and relatives, others to temporary premises provided by the public sector, and a third to the rental market.
+Some war refugees from Ukraine come to friends and relatives, others to temporary premises provided by the public sector, and a third to the rental market.
 Some individuals may have lost their way in the housing market.

 Thus, rental prices, especially the prices of cheaper apartments, have risen by an estimated 20-30% compared to a year ago.

-Life gets harder but you won’t run out
+Life gets harder, but you won’t run out

 ———————